Skip to main content

 How should men eat to support testosterone?

 Men should eat to support testosterone by anchoring meals around protein, fiber, and quality fats while keeping insulin spikes in check.
 Modern urban life in a city like Philly makes "healthy eating" complex.
 Most patients are doing their best while juggling careers, social lives, and limited time.
-Restaurant-heavy weeks can quietly suppress testosterone.
+Restaurant-heavy weeks can slowly suppress testosterone.

 • The alcohol trade-off: Social drinking is part of the Philly fabric, but alcohol increases aromatase activity, an enzyme that converts testosterone to estrogen.
 We help you weigh the social value against the metabolic cost.